Staten Island Technical High School: Curriculum

-Students can also choose from 15 (14, not including Russian) Advanced Placement courses offered at the school.
+Students can also choose from 16 (15, not including Russian) Advanced Placement courses offered at the school.

 Athletics and extracurricular activities

 Athletics

 SITHS's sports program operates in partnership with McKee High School, and their shared teams are known as the MSIT Seagulls.
-The MSIT teams play various sports including football, basketball, baseball, softball, soccer, volleyball, wrestling, fencing, swimming, and track.
+The MSIT teams play various sports including football, basketball, baseball, softball, soccer, volleyball, wrestling, fencing, swimming, badminton, tennis, table tennis, and track.
 The MSIT Football team won the 2010 and 2011 PSAL Cup Championship.
 MSIT's Boys' Track team made multiple cross-country state appearances from 1996 to 2000, and again from 2006 to 2010.
 The MSIT Boys' Volleyball team won 4 consecutive PSAL city championships in 2016, 2017, 2018, and 2019.

 Tech offers several co-curricular options for physical education, including weight training, yoga and aerobics, dance, volleyball, basketball, and marching band.

 Extracurricular activities

 SITHS maintains an active theater program, including productions such as SING! and a spring musical.
 The theater program is directed by drama teacher Heather Brown in coordination with the school's Tech Crew, a group of students tasked with maintaining the theater and operating sound and lighting for the school's auditorium.
-In 2011, the school installed a new television studio that will work closely with the Tech Crew and provide a different aspect of technical operations.
+In 2011, the school installed a new television studio that works closely with the Tech Crew and provides a different aspect of technical operations.

 SITHS's robotics team is a fairly developed team.
 The team competes in the FIRST Robotics Competition as Team 375, or "The Robotic Plague", and regularly manages to advance into the semi-finals.
 In the 2006 season, they were the Regional Winners.
-In addition, they won the Chairman's award for their robot, the "Rambo". and won the Autodesk Inventor Animation Award at the New York City Regional.
+They also won the Chairman's award for their robot, the "Rambo". and won the Autodesk Inventor Animation Award at the New York City Regional.
 However, it has since been disbanded.

 Tech also hosts more than eighty clubs.
 These include: Junior State of America, Key Club, Model United Nations, Do Something, Chess Club, newspaper, literary magazine, Strategic Fighting Game Club, HIV/AIDS Awareness Team, Anime Club, Celtic club, Asian American Club, Christian Seekers, Jewish Club, and Muslim Students' Association.
 Tech also has a chapter of the National Honor Society and Tri-M, which both inducts members after a selective process in their junior year.
 Tech also has a GSA, called the True Equality Alliance (TEA) Club.